juliaramosguedes/poc-typescript/README.md

 The objective of this POC is prove the benefits of use Typescript instead of Javascript.

+You can check the deployed project at [https://poke-ts.vercel.app/](https://poke-ts.vercel.app/).

-For more information, there is a presentation here: [Javascript x Typescript](https://docs.google.com/presentation/d/1x-rN71tvo11_GqUUX6t8b0qmYtd4sc_RGHD4RzCe9pc/edit?usp=sharing)
+For more information, there is a presentation here: [Javascript x Typescript](https://docs.google.com/presentation/d/1x-rN71tvo11_GqUUX6t8b0qmYtd4sc_RGHD4RzCe9pc/edit?usp=sharing).

 ## How to use